Jennifer Garner: Early life

-Jennifer Anne Garner was born on April 17, 1972, in Houston, Texas, but moved to Charleston, West Virginia at age three.
-Her father, William John Garner, worked as a chemical engineer for Union Carbide; her mother, Patricia Ann English, was a homemaker and later an English teacher at a local college.
+Jennifer Anne Garner was born on April 17, 1972, in Houston, Texas and moved to Charleston, West Virginia at age three.
+Her father, William John Garner, received his undergraduate and graduate degree in chemical engineering from Texas A&M University and worked as a chemical engineer for Union Carbide; her mother, Patricia Ann English, was a homemaker and later an English teacher at a local college.
 She has two sisters.
 Garner has described herself as a typical middle child who sought to differentiate herself from her accomplished older sister.
 While Garner did not grow up in a politically active household, her father was "very conservative" and her mother "quietly blue".
 She attended a local United Methodist Church every Sunday and went to Vacation Bible School.
 As teenagers, she and her sisters were not allowed to wear makeup, paint their nails, pierce their ears, or dye their hair; she has joked that her family's "take on the world" was "practically Amish".

 She attended George Washington High School in Charleston.
-In 1990, Garner enrolled at Denison University in Granville, Ohio, where she changed her major from chemistry to theater and was a member of Pi Beta Phi sorority.
+In 1990, Garner enrolled at Denison University in Granville, Ohio, where she changed her major from chemistry to theater and was a member of the sorority Pi Beta Phi.
 She spent the fall semester of 1993 studying at the National Theater Institute at the Eugene O'Neill Theater Center in Waterford, Connecticut.
 During college summers, she worked summer stock theatre.
 In 1994, she graduated with a Bachelor of Fine Arts degree in theater performance.